 COPD patients may manifest subtle oscillations in ventilation, sleep architecture, and oxygenation that do not meet the 4% detection threshold for hypopnea20.
 The physiologic effects of resultant chronic intermittent hypoxia-re-oxygenation (CIH) warrants further investigation.
 Whether these cyclic episodes contribute to adverse outcome in patients with COPD is yet to be determined.
+Moreover, there is considerable complexity underlying the biology of sustained vs. intermittent hypoxemia and the two in combination which requires further study.

 RECOMMENDATION: We recommend investigations that seek to understand mechanisms underlying impaired respiratory function during sleep and how these understanding might guide therapy to prevent complications.